We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 • Lumps – Soreness, lumps or the general thickening of tissue anywhere in the throat or mouth can signal pathological problems.

-Oral Cancer exams, Diagnosis and Treatment
+Oral Cancer Exams, Diagnosis and Treatment

 The oral cancer examination is a completely painless process.
 During the visual part of the examination, the dentist will look for abnormality and feel the face, glands and neck for unusual bumps.
 Lasers which can highlight pathologic changes are also a wonderful tool for oral cancer checks.
 The laser can “look” below the surface for abnormal signs and lesions which would be invisible to the naked eye.